Tutorial or Teaching Labs HowTo

 Host g5k User

 G5K_USERNAMEProxyCommand ssh g5k -W "$(basename %h .g5k):%p" ForwardAgent no

 - Accessing the frontend (here, of Grenoble) can be done with:

 From there, resources access is managed with the Grid'5000 tools (OAR commands and so on).
 See the Getting Started tutorial.

-What happen if one of my students already has a Grid5000 account?
+What happens if one of my trainees already has a Grid5000 account?

 - If the existing account is active, the account is just added in the group of the tutorial/lab.

-- If the existing account is retired, the account is automatically reactived before being added to the groups of the tutorial/lab as above.
+- If the existing account is retired, the account is re-activated before being added to the groups of the tutorial/lab as above.

-However, if the existing account is locked, it needs a manual intervention from support-staff.
-For the record, an account can be locked for one of these two reasons: its email address bounces (mostly because invalid) or the user was sanctioned for a misuse the platform.
+- However, if the existing account is locked, it needs an intervention from support-staff.
+For the record, an account can be locked for one of these two reasons: its email address bounces (mostly because invalid), or the user was sanctioned for a misuse of the platform.

-The g5k-create-tutorial-accounts script returned an error for one of student
+The g5k-create-tutorial-accounts script returned an error for one of trainee

 If you get an error, please contact support-staff.